The Amazing Power of Meditation

 It always surprises me that when I allow myself to get knocked off my daily meditation schedule when things get super busy or when we go out of town to visit friends, I notice the difference pretty significantly in many areas of my life.
 The most noticeable is in my overall sense of well-being and calm, which takes a dip.
 I become more reactive when I don't meditate.
 Meditating usually gives me a clean, bright feeling inside and makes me feel connected to everything and grounded.
 The spaces around me seem to stay pretty effortlessly organized and clean as well when I meditate every day.
 I also get things done on my to do list more efficiently.
-Actually, everything flows more smoothly when I meditate and I feel connected to my source of inner power.
+Actually, everything flows more smoothly when I meditate.

 Daily meditation is truly a life changer.
 Hundreds of studies have proved that meditation radically improves our well-being physically as well as psychologically.
 Meditation has been proven to increase your performance in everything that you do.
 Scientific research has shown that meditation slows down the aging process, leads to better brain performance, better decision making, better attention, better memory and makes you less reactive so you are less likely to get pissed off at the guy who cuts you off in traffic.
 The list of benefits goes on and on.